1:1 Private Yoga and Yoga Therapy

 of the individual to help create mobility and articulation, greater ease, freedom and balance in the body and mind.
 With thousands of postures to choose from and modified versions are applied, the potential and possibilities are limitless.

 Pranayama - The Breath

 Breath techniques focus on all aspects of the breath; The inhale, the exhale, and the quiet spaces in between.
-As we progress, different elements are gently introduced including retention after both the inhalation and exhalation (kumbhaka) to enhance the desired effect of the practices.
+As we progress, different elements may gently be introduced including retention after both the inhalation and exhalation (kumbhaka) to enhance the desired effect of the practices.

 Mantra - Chanting and Sound

-The use of sound in Yoga Therapy can assist in many interesting ways.
-The use of sacred sound connects us to thousand year old tradition.
-It is believed that specific syllables and mantra carry special vibrations that connect with our physical, emotional and psychic systems to bring harmony, peace and clarity.
+The use of vibration and sound connects us to a thousand-year-old tradition.
+It is understood in the tradition, that specific syllables and mantra's carry particular vibrations that connect with our physical, emotional and energetic systems to bring harmony, peace and clarity.

 Nadi Pariksa - Pulse Diognosis

 Our unique pulse rate presents a deeper awareness of the physical and emotional state of the individual.
 Through careful listening to the quality, rate and rhythm of the pulse we can pick up subtleties that are manifesting at a deeper unspoken level.